-The proposed development only possesses a single vehicular access by way of a driveway or condominium 'Lane' through the adjacent lands.
-The requirement for multiple accesses would thus appear to create a conflict with respect to the determination of when municipal services may be available for the subject site.
+It is our experience that many medium and high-density developments often only possess a single vehicular access by way of a driveway or condominium 'Lane'.
+The requirement for multiple accesses would thus appear to create a conflict with respect to the determination of when municipal services may be available for lands subject to a technical plan of subdivision.
 We request that this provision be modified to rectify this.